-- But as self-explanatory as it sounds, how do you know if your accountant is a good one or not?
-Is it only about the numbers?
-Or there's more to the qualities of an accountant?
+- How do you know if an accountant is good or not?
+Is it only about the numbers or is there more to it?

-- We'll help you uncover the traits of good accountants you need to keep an eye on to ensure your successful business never faces financial management problems.
+- We'll help you uncover the most important qualities to look for in a good accountant to ensure your business doesn't face financial management problems.

-Good accountants are not just about how well they are at crunching numbers.
-A great accountant is not only the person who have read accounting books, but also the one who will be your long-term business partner and will help you manage and revolutionise the entire performance of your company.
+Good accountants aren't just about how well they can crunch numbers.
+A great accountant is not only the person who has read the accounting books, but also the person who will be your long-term business partner and will help you manage and revolutionise the entire performance of your company.

 Good accountants can state your financial and pinpoint potential discrepancies for further investigation.
 They know how to execute their knowledge to put it into practice